What type of content do you primarily create?

 - Know when to jump in: It may feel rude not to let the guest answer every question fully, but a good interviewer knows when to hop in and redirect.
 If the guest gets off-course or misinterprets the question, politely interrupt and reframe.

-The interview is over, but your relationship with the guest isn’t!
-Follow up with a warm email thanking them for their time and delivering links and any promotional materials you want them to share on social media.
-And don’t be afraid to ask to be on their show; relationship building is the name of the game so they should be happy to reciprocate after your wonderful interview.
+The interview is over, but your relationship with the guest isn't!
+Follow up with a warm email thanking them for their time and providing links and any promotional materials you want them to share on social media.
+And don't be afraid to ask about appearing on their show; relationship building is the name of the game, and they should be happy to reciprocate after your thoughtful interview approach.

 Podcast interview tips FAQ